There is an option now on your profile page

 - Anthy sets out to find the eponymous character at the end of the anime version of Revolutionary Girl Utena.

 - The main plot of 3000 Leagues in Search of Mother: A boy called Marco Rossi is trying to find his mother, Anna.
 Word for word in the Spanish opening, since it says: "Never forget, mom, here is your home.
 If you don't come back, I will go, and I'll search for you wherever you are.
 Doesn't matter where you are, I will find you."
-And he finds her... when she was very sick and waiting for death.
+And he finds her... when she was very sick and waiting for her upcoming Death by Despair.
 But Marco's presence gives Anna courage to get operated, and she gets better.

-- It also counts as Adaptation Expansion, as there are some parts dwelling in Marco's daily life and how he prepares for his travel as well as some more adventures not included in the novel it comes from.
-Marcos' adventures were as much a chapter in the original book, the series could be a whole book in itself.
+- It also counts as Adaptation Expansion, as there are some parts dwelling in Marco's daily life and how he and his remaining family (his dad and older brother Antonio) get ready for his travel, as well as some more adventures not included in the novel it comes from.
+Marcos's adventures were as much a chapter in the original book, the series could be a whole book in itself.

 - Yami to Boushi to Hon no Tabibito revolves around Hazuki travelling through countless alternate worlds trying to find her step-sister/crush Hatsumi after she disappears mysteriously on her sixteenth birthday.

 - Y: The Last Man: In light of the sudden Gendercide, Yorick has no short supply of female attention, but his primary motivation for most of the comic is finding his girlfriend, Beth, who was last seen in Australia.